denisprn/RUIAN/README.md

 # RÚIAN REST API
-Converts RÚIAN data to Elasticsearch database with the ability to retrieve it.
+Converts RÚIAN data to Elasticsearch database with the ability to retrieve and search.
 ## General info
 It is an JSON RESTful API, that imports RÚIAN data from XML file and imports them to Elasticsearch database.
 It is possible to read one or several XML files aswell.
 Int addition to this, API allows retrieval of individual items according to RÚIAN ID and fuzzy search in the list of districts, municipalities, parts of municipalities and streets, postal codes and entire address points in JSON format.